zjc062/mind-vis/README.md

 - Stage A: Sparse-Coded Masked Brain Modelling (*SC-MBM*)
 - Stage B: Double-Conditioned Latent Diffusion Model (*DC-LDM*)

+The **data** folder and **pretrains** folder are not included in this repository.
+Please download them from [here](https://figshare.com/s/94cd778e6afafb00946e) and put them in the root directory of this repository as shown below.

 File path | Description
 ```